Mezalay/Data-Mining/ECO-395-Homework-3--Ahmed-Almezail.md

 **2- How were the researchers from UPenn able to isolate this effect?
-Briefly describe their approach and discuss their result in the “Table 2” below, from the researchers’ paper.** ![alt text for screen readers](../data/ex3table2.png) First, the researchers have used “Terror Alert” variable to replace the effect of raising the number of cops since it is an exogenous variable in the crime model which could solve the endogeneity issue.
+Briefly describe their approach and discuss their result in the “Table 2” below, from the researchers’ paper.**

+First, the researchers have used “Terror Alert” variable to replace the effect of raising the number of cops since it is an exogenous variable in the crime model which could solve the endogeneity issue.
 However, they have also assumed that “Terror Alert” might not be quite good proxy since the number of tourists might decrease when there is a high Terror Alert.
 In order to consider that, they have isolated the effect of metro ridership by including log(midday ridership) as a variable in the regression.
 So, the first column is the uncontrolled effect which says that, when Terror Alert elevated (cops in street increases), the number of daily crime rate is expected to decrease by 7.32.
 However, when they control for the metro ridership, they still expect a decline in the number of crimes by 6.1.
 As a result, raising the number of cops would decrease the number of crimes in DC.

 **3- Why did they have to control for Metro ridership?
 What was that trying to capture?**